pkrnganesh/fastapi-python-api-development/README.md

-# Backend clone  of social media app by using FastAPI
+# Backend of social media app by using FastAPI

 #### This API  has 4 routes